This pumpkin seed bread is light and delicious with a soft, open crumb, dotted with mild and crunchy sunflower seeds.

 Lightly oil your bowl and return the dough to it.

-Cover and leave to prove somewhere warm for 1 hour or until doubled in size.
+Cover with a tea towel or plastic wrap and leave to prove in a warm place for 1 hour or until doubled in size.

 Tip the dough out onto a very lightly floured surface.